chgeuer/azure-workload-identity-github/README.md

-# `chgeuer/azure-workload-identity-github` - a litte experiment to try out Azure AD Workload Identity Federatin with Github
+# Demo of Azure AD Workload Identity Federation with GitHub

-> Upload a file from a Github action into a storage account without having a credential in Github.
+> Upload a file from a GitHub action into a storage account without having a credential in GitHub.

+## Goal

+- Have a GitHub Action upload files into an Azure Blob Storage Account
+  - Do it without having sensitive information in GitHub, by using [Azure Workload Identity Federation](https://docs.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation-create-trust-github?tabs=azure-portal)
+  - Do it using proper GitHub Actions
+  - Do it using blain bash

+## High-level steps

+- Create an app in Azure Active Directory
+  - Create a federated credential for that app
+- Authorize the app to be Blob Storage Data Contributor on the storage account (or the container)
+- Bring the AAD tenant ID and the app's client_id into GitHub (stored as 'secrets', even though they are not secrets)

 ## Setup